alexghergh/zsh-cheatsheet/README.md

 #### Simple commands and pipelines

 A `simple command` is a word (the actual command) followed by additional parameters, separated by whitespace.
-If parameter assignments preced the command, these modify the environment in which the command in running.
+If parameter assignments precede the command, these modify the environment in which the command in running.
 It's important to note that commands (careful, commands that are **not** builtins) run in a subshell, with a different environment from the parent shell.
 The